Saint John Harbour Bridge: History

+The bridge's construction had early critics, including K. C. Irving, who in 1965 critiqued the $18 million budget through publicly released letters addressed to the vice-chairman of the Harbour Bridge Authority, the Common Council, and the mayor.

 The selected location remains controversial as it prevents high-clearance vessels from navigating into the upper part of the Saint John Harbour.
 Construction of the bridge also drew to a close the status of Navy Island as an island within the Inner Harbour and resulted in the demolition of the historic neo-gothic Union Station.
 Earlier proposals had called for the Saint John Throughway and the bridge to be built north of the Reversing Falls gorge.

 Design and capacity

 Saint John Harbour Bridge was designed and built as a hollow box, haunched girder structure.
 It carries four lanes of traffic across 3 spans, measuring 125 m, 250 m, and 125 m.
 Contracts for the four main piers were signed in September 1965 and the crossing opened on August 17, 1968 as part of the ambitious Saint John Throughway project.

 Tolls were set at 25 cents when the bridge was constructed.
 The Harbour Bridge Authority increased the cash-toll from $0.25 to $0.50 for regular commuter traffic beginning January, 2007.
 This is the first, and only, permitted rate increase since the bridge was built; however, by 2010, the tolls were eliminated, and the building later demolished.